System Identification Under Bounded Noise: Optimal Rates Beyond Least Squares: Conclusion

-where the probability $\Pb$ is with respect to the randomness of $\{w_t \}_{t=0}^{T-1}$ and $\Phi(\epsilon)$ is the standard Gaussian cumulative distribution function. \end{lemma}
+where the probability $\Pb$ is with respect to the randomness of $\{w_t \}_{t=0}^{T-1}$ and $\Phi(\beta)$ is the standard Gaussian cumulative distribution function. \end{lemma}

-In what follows, we use the bound \eqref{eq:berry-eseen} to show that the probability of the estimation error being less than a fixed number $\epsilon$ is upper bounded by $O(1/\sqrt{T})$.
-We will do so by bounding key quantities in \eqref{eq:berry-eseen}.
+In what follows, we use the bound \eqref{eq:berry-eseen} to show that the probability of the estimation error being less than $\epsilon$ {requires the number of samples $T$ to be larger than $\Omega(1/\epsilon^2 )$.} We will do so by bounding key quantities in \eqref{eq:berry-eseen}.
 In particular, we first upper bound the numerator and lower bound the denominator of $\mathbb{T}$.
-Then, we upper bound $\sqrt{\sum_{t=1}^T x_t^2}$ with high probability in the LHS of \eqref{eq:berry-eseen}.
-Taking the intersection of the events that $\sqrt{\sum_{t=1}^T x_t^2}$ is small and $(\OLS{a}{T} -a)$ is small, we arrive at the final conclusion.
+Then, we show that the quantity $\sqrt{\sum_{t=1}^T x_t^2}$ in the LHS of \eqref{eq:berry-eseen} being large is a low probability event. {Then via a union bound, an upper bound of the probability of the event that $|\OLS{a}{T} -a|$ is small is obtained.}

 \textbf{Step 1: Bounding terms in $\mathbb{T}$. } We will first provide an upper bound to the numerator in the following lemma. \begin{lemma} Consider the scalar system \eqref{lti} under Assumption \ref{bounded_noise} with a single state trajectory $\{x_t \}_{t=1}^T$.
 Then,